GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/injecting-multiple-resources-into-wp-cli/en.md

-# Injecting multiple results at once into WP-CLI
+# Injecting multiple resources into WP-CLI

 In the previous recipe, we only retrieved (and injected into WP-CLI) a single user ID.